Washington state Supreme Court unanimously upholds Seattle’s pioneering ‘democracy vouchers’

 Under the program approved at the ballot in 2015 and first used in 2017, the city raises $3 million annually in property taxes.
 Each election cycle, voters receive four $25 vouchers that they can sign over to candidates who abide by certain rules.

-Dozens of candidates are using the vouchers in this year’s crucial Seattle City Council elections, with many contenders relying on the program almost completely to fund their campaigns.
+Dozens of candidates are using the vouchers in this year’s crucial Seattle City Council elections, with many contenders relying on the program to fund their campaigns.

 Proponents say the vouchers counter big money in politics by involving people who otherwise wouldn’t donate and by helping lesser-known candidates compete.
 Seattle residents spent $1.14 million in vouchers last year.